Cuban Salsa: The Diana Turn (Pirueta Cubana)

 Video 7, another Yoandy class video, Moscow, Russia, 2015, is interesting.
 Even after having learned it in class, one of Yoandy’s students fails it the first time.
 Follows are so used to walk the Setenta turn (Hammerlock) on 1-2-3 or on 5-6-7, that it is not that easy suddenly to start a pirouette on 3.
 The Follow starts with Vacilala, and on three she continues with the piruette.
 It can be done that way, but she is not up to the task, and Yoandy only wants the piruette.

 How leadable is Pirueta Habanera?
-A talented Follow might be able to do it just by following her Lead, but it takes a very good Lead to do it.
+A talented Follow might be able to do it just by following her Leader, but it takes a very good Lead to do it.
 Most Follows would need to have learned it.
-Maybe the Pirueta Habanera works best if you do it often with the same partner.
+Maybe the Pirueta Cubana works best if you do it often with the same partner.

-Pirueta Habanera could of cause be used as a call in Rueda de Casino.
+Pirueta Cubana could of cause be used as a call in Rueda de Casino.
 If both Lead and Follow have learned it, and the Follow hears the call, no strong leading is necessary.